Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     Required options must be added before non-required options.

 #### Choices
-Use the <com.github.kaktushose.jda.commands.annotations.interactions.Choices> annotation to add choices to a command option:
+Use the <Choices> annotation to add choices to a command option:
 ```java
 @Command("ban")
 public void onBanMember(CommandEvent event,